 Requiring students to salute the flag and recite the Pledge of Allegiance violates First Amendment rights.

-EEC Background Record Checks, Dept. of Early Education and Care
+EEC background record checks, Mass.
+Dept. of Early Education and Care.

 The regulations require a review of both the criminal history (CORI) and the DSS background of all individuals age 15 and over who have the potential for unsupervised contact with children.